Frequently Asked Questions¶

 The Klipper micro-controller baud rate is not related to the baud rate of the micro-controller's bootloader.
 See the bootloader document for additional information on bootloaders.

-The recommended hardware is a Raspberry Pi 2 or a Raspberry Pi 3.
+The recommended hardware is a Raspberry Pi 2, Raspberry Pi 3, or Raspberry Pi 4.

-Klipper will run on a Raspberry Pi 1 and on the Raspberry Pi Zero, but these boards don’t have enough processing power to run OctoPrint well.
-It’s not uncommon for print stalls to occur on these slower machines (the printer may move faster than OctoPrint can send movement commands) when printing directly from OctoPrint.
-If you wish to run on one one of these slower boards anyway, consider using the “virtual_sdcard” feature (see config/example-extras.cfg for details) when printing.
+Klipper will run on a Raspberry Pi 1 and on the Raspberry Pi Zero, but these boards don't have enough processing power to run OctoPrint well.
+It is common for print stalls to occur on these slower machines when printing directly from OctoPrint.
+(The printer may move faster than OctoPrint can send movement commands.)
+If you wish to run on one one of these slower boards anyway, consider using the "virtual_sdcard" feature when printing (see config reference for details).

 For running on the Beaglebone, see the Beaglebone specific installation instructions.